PeterMezo/FullStackOpen_MySubmissions/Part0/sequence_diagram_spa_save_notes.md

     C --> D[Push new note variable to the notes array] D --> E[Redraw html using reDrawNotes]
     E --> F[Browser --> Server: POST https://studies.cs.helsinki.fi/exampleapp/new_note_spa/]

-    Note: Updates database with the new note added, but does not need to request back information.
-The new addition is locally stored immediately.